 The Farm at Hokuala Giving Back to the Community

-Timbers Kauai and Famer Cody Lee Meyer converted an old overgrown golf course into a full-scale farm to produce food for the restaurant including a wide variety of produce, fresh herbs, a fruit orchard, and several “canoe crops”.
+An old overgrown golf course was converted into a full-scale farm to produce food for the restaurant including a wide variety of produce, fresh herbs, a fruit orchard, and several “canoe crops”.

 The Farm at Hokuala focuses largely on giving back to the community.
-Farmer Cody Meyer has crafted an agriculture education program and works with sustainability-focused nonprofit Malama Kauai to provide harvest surpluses to food banks and local schools—all in addition to providing farm-fresh fare to Hualani’s Restaurant.
+The farm team has crafted an agriculture education program and works with sustainability-focused nonprofit Malama Kauai to provide harvest surpluses to food banks and local schools—all in addition to providing farm-fresh fare to Hualani’s Restaurant.